It’s official. Beer is food.

 - Import or export your product outside of Canada

-Ask yourself – what do you and your teams know about traceability and what is required to be compliant with the new regulations?
-How can you achieve this without disrupting your business and adding significant cost and complexity in an increasingly competitive market environment?
+Ask yourself – what do you and your teams know about traceability, and are you compliant with the new regulations?
+How can you achieve this without disrupting your business, or adding significant cost and complexity in an increasingly competitive market environment?
 Also, is traceability only the responsibility of the producer?

 How collecting this data could work